dylewskii/cv-builder/README.md

 - general information like name, email and phone number.
 - educational experience (school name, title of study and date of study)
 - practical experience (company name, position title, main responsibilities of a job, dates worked at given company).

+3. Allow users to download CV as a PDF.

 ## Future Improvements: